Devil May Cry 5: Critical response

-Devil May Cry 5 received "generally favorable reviews" on all platforms, according to review aggregator Metacritic.
+Devil May Cry 5 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 The gameplay and characters were praised.
 PC Gamer UK referred to it as "one of the best games about hitting demons ever made".
 The reviewer enjoyed the characters' fightstyles and how performing different techniques rewards the player for their originality in combat.
 USgamer found it one of the series' strongest installments.
 They noted that while the reboot by Ninja Theory was enjoyable, Devil May Cry 5 remained true to the series' core when it came to gameplay mechanics and the handling of the characters.
 VideoGamer.com praised its gameplay and world building style—particularly its handling of the setting based on London.
 Similarly, The Guardian gave it a perfect score.
 The reviewer liked how newcomers can easily learn how to score the stylish system in a short time, noting they must also understand the enemies' tactics to beat them and the bosses.
 GameSpot appreciated the depth Capcom offered players, most notably the change in Nero's gameplay to allow different styles of Devil Breaker techniques.
 Destructoid enjoyed the multiple types of enemies and boss fights and noted Capcom had responded to criticism of Devil May Cry 4 by providing the player with more stages.

 Several critics focused on the increased number of moves available to the three protagonists.
 The Daily Telegraph praised the characters' mechanics, most notably V's, for how differently he plays compared to Nero and Dante while still entertaining.
 GamesRadar enjoyed the great variety each of the three playable characters possess in combat while retaining their own style—this, despite Dante playing similarly to his Devil May Cry 4 persona.
 GameSpot noted how engaging Nero is to newcomers thanks to his gameplay.
 They also felt the techniques V presents and how differently he plays from Dante and Nero is impressive.
 IGN liked Nero's new techniques provided by his mechanical arms—most notably the one he shoots to attack enemies.
 While IGN felt Dante was similar to his presentation in previous games, they noted the new weapons he presents were much more enjoyable.
 V was also well-received for his interactions with the demons he commands to fight enemies.
 Due to some difficulties in handling Nero's Devil Breakers mechanics, Destructoid felt that Dante and V were the most polished characters to play.
 Despite enjoying the gameplay, the swapping between characters who need to earn new powers was criticized by Game Informer.